elibs/ebash/README.md

 ## Do not change `IFS`

-Like most other bash code, bashutils is written under the assumption that `IFS` is at its default value.
-If you change the value of `IFS` and call any bashutils code, expect things to break most likely in subtle ways.
+Like most other bash code, ebash is written under the assumption that `IFS` is at its default value.
+If you change the value of `IFS` and call any ebash code, expect things to break most likely in subtle ways.

 # Other Bash Resources